Petition is successful with 4,637 signatures

 Let Us Finish!
 Remove student loan cap for future doctors

 Dear Hon.
-Paul Goldsmith,
+Chris Hipkins,

-Our healthcare system desperately needs doctors, yet many postgraduate entry medical students are being prevented from completing their degrees due to the government’s 8-year lifetime limit on student loans.
+Our healthcare system desperately needs doctors, yet many postgraduate medical students are being prevented from completing their degrees due to the government’s 8-year lifetime limit on student loans.
 It was Labour, Greens and NZ First party policy to address the EFTS cap and we would like to remind the government of these commitments

-Every student affected by the 8EFTS cap is one less doctor in our communities.
+Every student affected by the 8EFTS cap risks one fewer doctor in our communities.
 By enforcing this cap, the government is undercutting their own investment in our training as well as undermining the invaluable work carried out by these students in previous studies.
 We simply want to be able to finish our studies and begin working in our communities as doctors - and we need student loan to do that.

-We, the undersigned, therefore urge you to remove the current 8-year lifetime limit on student loans for medical students, and students in extended professional programmes.
+We, the undersigned, urge you as Minister of Education to remove the current student loan cap for medical and extended professional programmes.

 Let Us Finish!

 Prior to the 2017 Election, we secured promises from the Labour, New Zealand First, Greens, and ACT parties, that they intended to lift the cap if elected.

 We now have that new government, with Hon Chris Hipkins as Minister of Education.
 However, despite these assurances, unfortunately removal of the EFTS cap was not included in Budget 2018.
 The government has failed to live up to these expectations and we intend to hold them accountable.

 Hon Chris Hipkins has suggested that lifting the cap is still an intention for the government, but we need to show him that this is URGENT.

 We are already aware of students having to go to extreme measures, such as fundraising, to pay their fees.
 The longer the government waits, the more future-doctors we risk losing.